vatlidak/UndergradProjects/README.md

 UndergradProjects
 =================
-This is a repository of selected programming projects done during my undergraduate at the University of Athens, Department of Informatics  and Telecommunications.
+Selected programming projects of my undergraduate studies at the University of Athens, Department of Informatics and Telecommunications.